-Ecommerce Product Page SEO: 20 Dos & Don'ts
+SEO For Ecommerce Product Pages: 20 Do's & Don’ts

 - Q&A with other customers.

-- Imagery of what a particular kit includes.
+- The imagery of what a particular kit includes.

-This was a great user experience because I wanted to know how many batteries came with the drill and if it contains a bag.
+This was a great user experience because I wanted to know how many batteries came with the drill and if it came with a bag.

 9. Minimize Page Load Times

 Your product pages must be optimized for mobile.
+More and more consumers are conducting their online searches this way.

-Fast-loading webpages will get your content in front of your target audience faster and provide a better user experience.
+Fast-loading webpages will get your content in front of your target audience more quickly and provide a better user experience.

-In turn, that helps increase sales, revenue, and pages per session – and it gives you a leg up on the competition.
+That, in turn, helps increase sales, revenue, and pages per session.
+Plus, it gives you a leg up on the competition.

 It also decreases your bounce rates.

-10. Audit Your Product Pages for Technical Issues
+10. Audit Your Product Pages For Technical Issues

-Product pages can often be duplicated because of faceted URLs, which can cause a lot of problems for SEO, like:
+Product pages can often be duplicated because of faceted URLs, which can cause a lot of headaches for SEO, such as:

 - Duplicate content.